 - Spread and compact road base if paving a driveway area.

-If the paving is against the side of the house, the pavers must be below the damp proof course.
+Rainwater must flow the side of the house; the pavers must be below the damp proof course.
 Never cover damp proof courses or air vents.

 Check evenness and depth of base by measuring from string line.
 The finished surface level of pavers may be at or above ground level.